 These effects, paired with the at times scary and inescapable anxiety that couples the introspection that magic mushrooms provide can make for a decidedly bad experience.

-However, not all who smoke weed on mushrooms report the same results.
+However, not all who have tried smoking weed on shrooms report the same results.

 Many tokers and psychonauts have reported that smoking strains known to reduce anxiety and nausea have helped them deal with the negative side effects of magic mushrooms on the initial come up of the trip.